ACCOUNTING ENTRIES

 Indicates “current return on investment” that is it measures the real rate of return comparing the dividend paid and the market price of a share or that it measures the return on the shares invested using current market price of the shares.

-It provides the investor with measure of the opportunity cost of his or her investment in terms of yield.
+It provides the investor with a measure of the opportunity cost of his or her investment in terms of yield.

 3. Dividend cover